mrtbrnz/dynamic_soaring/docs/index.md

 ## Welcome to Dynamic Soaring Public Dataset Sharing Home Page

+Check out the repository for example Jupyter notebooks !

-The data will be soon online !
+More examples will be soon online !

 <!-- You can use the [editor on GitHub](https://github.com/mrtbrnz/dynamic_soaring/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.